-Sugar-Free Whole Wheat Pumpkin Muffins (Video)
+Whole Wheat Pumpkin Muffins

-These Sugar-Free Whole Wheat Pumpkin Muffins would make a perfect breakfast treat any morning when you want to get your pumpkin spice thing going!
+These Whole Wheat Pumpkin Muffins would make a perfect sugar-free breakfast treat any morning when you want to get your pumpkin spice thing going!
 And just a bit of history here: although now I have quite a few pumpkin recipes, I think this is the very first pumpkin recipe ever posted on Kalyn’s Kitchen.

 I came up with this recipe when I got an e-mail from a reader named Sommer asking for a recipe for pumpkin bread or pumpkin muffins.
 I can’t always take recipe requests but Sommer’s timing was great because I’d been thinking about experimenting with pumpkin muffins.

 The original version of this recipe used white whole wheat flour and sweetener with just a touch of brown sugar.
 But now that I’ve discovered Golden Monkfruit Sweetener (affiliate link) I’d skip the brown sugar, so I’ve updated the recipe to reflect that.
-Use the sweeteners of your choice, and of course you can still make the muffins with a combination of sugar and brown sugar if you like.
-Or check out Almond Flour Pumpkin Muffins for a muffin that’s gluten-free and lower in carbs if you prefer!

 What ingredients do you need for this recipe?